 2. Spread the word about the PMU industry and the dangers these drugs pose to women.
 Our Premarin: The Bitter Truth brochure contains valuable information and is great to leave behind at your doctor's office.
 Dowload a PDF.

-4. Contact your legislators to ban horse slaughter for human consumption.
+3. Contact your legislators to ban horse slaughter for human consumption.
 Horse slaughter provides a profitable economic incentive to overbreed horses, which enables the PMU industry to operate the way it does.
-Review common myths and facts about banning horse slaughter here.
-Find more information about efforts to stop horse slaughter in the United States and in Canada.
+Find more information about efforts to stop horse slaughter through the Homes for Horse Coalition, of which RedRover was a founding steering committee member.
+For information on Canadian efforts, visit the Canadian Horse Defence Coalition.